Observatory-Sciences/aravis-detector/docs/user/reference/camera.md

 ## The Gen\<I>Cam Standard

-The genicam standard provides modern cameras with a standard programming interface.
-While this standard applies to a wide range of devices, AravisDetector Plugin is designed for GigE Vision cameras.
+The Genicam standard provides modern cameras with a standard programming interface.
+While this standard applies to a wide range of devices, the AravisDetector Plugin is designed for GigE Vision cameras.
 More details are available at the [GenICam website](https://www.emva.org/standards-technology/genicam/).

 ## GigE Vision Camera installation